 How to Make Irish Soda Bread

-- MIX.
-In a large bowl, mix together the flour, sugar, baking powder, baking soda and salt.
+- Mix.
+In a large bowl, mix together the flour, sugar, baking powder, baking soda, and salt.
 Cut in the butter with a pastry cutter or fork.
 Stir in the buttermilk and egg.

-- KNEAD.
-Turn dough out onto a lightly floured surface and knead with your hands until the bread forms a ball.
-At this point you can cut the dough in half to make 2 smaller loaves or 1 large loaf.
+- Cut.
+At this point, you can cut the dough in half to make 2 smaller loaves or 1 large loaf.
 Press it down and round the edges and then cut an ‘X’ in the top of the loaf.

-- BAKE.
+- Bake.
 Combine the melted butter and buttermilk in a small bowl and then brush half of it on top of the loaf.
 Bake at 350°F for 45 to 55 minutes, brushing the remaining buttermilk mixture on top halfway through.

 Sweet Version with Raisins

 For a sweeter version, try making this recipe with raisins.
 Just mix in 1 cup of raisins (or 1/2 cup into half of the loaf).
-Next sprinkle with sugar after brushing the butter on top before baking.
-Then slice it and top with a little more butter and honey.
+Next, sprinkle with sugar after brushing the butter on top before baking.
+Then slice it and top it with a little more butter and honey.
 DELISH!!

 5 star review